 I’d selected this hotel because I wanted to be near the center of town; I needed a car park, and I wanted to see the River Tyne area of Newcastle.
 Something I hadn’t been able to do when we house-sat in the suburbs of Newcastle last year.

 We first walked down past the Travelodge Newcastle Central building.

 I love this scooter we saw under the Tyne Bridge area.
-The old boys were out tinkering with their bikes, and their was a bit of a car boot sale going on of army clothes out of the back of a van.
+The old boys were out tinkering with their bikes, and there was a bit of a car boot sale going on of army clothes out of the back of a van.

 We wanted some pub grub, but children are not allowed in most pubs after 7:00 p.m. and we had forgotten this.

-We managed to find a different one with a side restaurant, and had a great meal there on the same street as this pub.
+We managed to find a different one with a side restaurant and had a great meal there on the same street as this pub.